top of page

 Rooted in the principle of the Seventh Tradition, A.A. groups are “fully self-supporting, declining outside contributions” and operate entirely on voluntary donations from members (Alcoholics Anonymous World Services, Twelve Steps and Twelve Traditions, 2001).
 This ensures that no one is ever turned away, regardless of their economic status.

-In communities like Louisville, Kentucky, where housing insecurity, mental illness, and substance abuse intersect, this accessibility is more than a feature—it’s a lifeline.
-Organizations such as A Vision For You Inc. integrate twelve-step meetings into their residential recovery programs, sober housing, and outpatient services, helping to close gaps in the behavioral health system for low-income and unhoused populations.
+In communities like Louisville, Kentucky, where housing insecurity, mental illness, and substance abuse intersect, this accessibility is more than a feature—it is a lifeline.
+Organizations such as A Vision For You Inc. integrate twelve-step meetings into their residential recovery programs, sober housing, and outpatient services.
+This approach helps to close gaps in the behavioral health system for low-income and unhoused populations.

-According to SAMHSA, while more than 40 million Americans suffer from a substance use disorder, only a fraction receive treatment (SAMHSA, 2023).
+According to SAMHSA, while over 40 million Americans suffer from a substance use disorder, only a fraction receive treatment (SAMHSA, 2023).
 Twelve-step fellowships fill a critical void by offering immediate, cost-free recovery support—often when formal services are out of reach.

 Evidence-Based Recovery, Not Just Anecdotal Success